 - a.
 The term of office of the President and the President-Elect is set out in the Ordinances. - b.
 The Immediate Past President shall serve for 6 months after completing their full term as President pursuant to Ordinance 10.3. - c.
 Each member of Council in the following posts shall hold office for a term of three years from the date of their appointment, at the end of which they shall retire, but shall be eligible for re-appointment to the same post for one further term of three years from the date of their re-appointment - i.
-Council Role Holder: - ii.
-Chair of the Lay Group of the College; - iii.
-Chair of the Corporate Governance Committee; - iv.
-Chairs of other committees d.
+Chair of the Lay Group of the College; - ii.
+Chairs of other committees - d.
+With the exception of the Vice-Presidents (Devolved Nations) (who shall hold office for the term specified in Bye-law 11 e), the length of term of office for each of the Vice Presidents and the Dean shall be determined by Council and shall not exceed four years (such term of office is usually expected to be three years), at the end of which they shall retire, but they shall be eligible for reappointment to the same post for one further term of up to four years (the length of such term of office shall be determined by Council) from the date of their reappointment. - e.
 Each Chair of a Scottish, Welsh or Northern Ireland Board and a Region shall hold office for a term of three years from the date of their election at the end of which they shall not be eligible for re-election to that post.